falcon-computing/genome-release/deploy/aws/docs/README.md

    └─xvda1 202:1    0     8G  0 part /
    nvme0n1 259:0    0 437.7G  0 disk
    ```
-In this instance, nvme0n1 is available and ready to be used.
+In this example, nvme0n1 is available and ready to be used.
+Execute setup.sh and follow the instructions:
    ```
    [centos@ip-172-31-11-209 ~]$ ./setup.sh
    #############################